eobrain/webhome/_posts/2021-01-02-almond-bread.md

 1. **Rust** is on my to-do list of languages to learn, but it was more than I wanted to tackle over the Holidays.
-Also the memory-safety features, which are the big advantages of Rust, while important for large-scale programming are not so important for this rather modestly application.
+Also the memory-safety features, which are the big advantages of Rust, while important for large-scale programming are not so important for this rather modest application.
 2. **Go** would have been fine, but in my past experience that libraries for graphics and color handling are fewer and harder to use than for C++.
 3. **C++** is what I ended up choosing.
 Carefully written it can be faster than